arielelkin/site_source/articles/easily-sync-and-stream-your-entire-music-collection-using-docker.md

 ## A note on ownCloud folder structure

 For the sake of simplicity, we instructed ownCloud to store both its own configuration files _and_ our music files into the same directory: `owncloud_music`becomes ownCloud's default volume at `/var/www/html`.
-You could have instead instructed Docker to mount an additional volume into the ownCloud container, where ownCloud could have save its configuration files:
+You could have instead instructed Docker to mount an additional volume into the ownCloud container, in which ownCloud could have save its configuration files:

 ```
 $ docker run --name audiosync -v /home/your_username/owncloud_music_files:/var/www/html/data -v /home/your_username/owncloud_config_files:/var/www/html/config -p 1996:80 -d owncloud:9